sitecoxyz/tipis.xyz/_posts/2015-11-11-building-basics.md

 The best poles will be thicker at the bottom than the top, ideally almost double.
 4in on the ground and 2in where they tie together.

- - Cedar
-  - Red
+ - Red Cedar
-  - White
+ - White Cedar
  - Pine
-  - Yellow

 ### Canvas